 This advisory guide provides additional information and support for clubs, coaches, bowlers and volunteers on subjects such as disabled participation, adaptive equipment and funding.

-The guide is updated annually, with the newest update expected to be published in the autumn of 2018.
+The guide is updated annually, with the newest update expected to be published soon.
 The latest “Guide to Disabled People’s Participation” is available to download below.